JoeSykes18/lora-sensor-network/README.md

 ## Network Protocol

 Each node in the network has a 1-byte ID, with the basestation addressed as 0.
 Nodes request to join the network, and the basestation tracks all known nodes.
-Nodes receive their ID as a command-line parameter to simplify the protocol, so it is up to person starting the network to ensure there are no naming collisions.
+Nodes receive their ID as a command-line parameter to simplify the protocol, so it is up to the person starting the network to ensure there are no naming collisions.

 ### Packet structure